JohnGorter/webpack/_slides/3. Webpack merge/intro.md

 ---
 ### Smart Merging of Loaders
-Webpack-merge tries to be smart about merging loaders when merge.smart is used.
+Webpack-merge tries to be smart about merging loaders when merge smart is used.

 Loaders with matching tests will be merged into a single loader value.

 More info: https://www.npmjs.com/package/webpack-merge